aws-neuron/aws-neuron-sdk/neuron-guide/neuron-tools/neuron-monitor-user-guide.rst

              "error": ""
            },

--  ``"runtime_memory"`` summarizes the amount of memory used by the Neuron Runtime at the time of capture
+-  ``"memory_used"`` summarizes the amount of memory used by the Neuron application

    -  ``"neuron_runtime_used_bytes"`` - current amount of memory used by
-      the Neuron Runtime
+      the Neuron application
    -  all memory usage objects contain these two fields:

       -  ``"host"`` - host DRAM usage in bytes